richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/wireless_cyberspace.md

 * Security spec: d8 / 4
 * Milspec: d10+ / 5+

-They can be attacked by cybercombat or hacked as usual.
-The decker does not need to gain access before issuing hacking commands; common tasks such as opening a maglock or looping a camera feed is a single action and a single (Hacking) roll.
+The decker does not need to gain any sort of access before issuing hacking commands; common tasks such as opening a maglock or looping a camera feed is a single action and a single (Hacking) roll.

-All successful or unsuccessful hacking attempts against standalone devices contribute 1 point to the alarm state of the local mesh.
-See [Alarms]({{< relref "alarms.md" >}}) for what this means.

 ### Hacking PANs